coderanishaaa/coderanishaaa/Readme.md

 <h2>About me</h2>

-Computer Science Final year Undergraduate Student @SIT Nagpur 🎓 | Passionate about Data Science & Machine Learning 🤖 | Exploring the realms of technology and innovation! ✨
+Computer Science Undergraduate Student @SIT Nagpur 🎓 | Passionate about Data Science & Machine Learning 🤖 | Exploring the realms of technology and innovation! ✨

 🌟 As a Student, I am deeply passionate about database management system and to create website too .
 I have 5-6 years of experience in the SQL language, I have the privilege of hackerrank certification of SQL.